ooples/pine_script_docs/source/concepts/Bar_plotting.rst

 Note that:

+- We show the script's plot after having used "Visual order/Bring to Front" from the script's "More" menu.
+  This causes our scripts candles to appear on top of the chart's candles.
 - The script will only display candles when two conditions are met:

     - The chart is using an intraday timeframe (see the check on ``timeframe.isintraday`` in the